irrelevation/Notes/gitbook/tools-and-frameworks/react.md

 ## State

-State can be be accessed and set via `useState(initialValue)` For a particular piece of data there should only be _one_ component that owns it in its state.
+State can be be accessed and set via `useState(initialValue)` For a particular piece of data there should only be _one_ component that owns it.
 If you need to synchronize between components, make the closest common ancestor the owner and pass it down as props.

 ## Side effects